|2 servings||calories per servings 490||protein serving 17 g||carbs per serving 53 g||total fat per serving 24 g|

 • Whisk in milk and 1/4 teaspoon kosher salt.

 • Gradually whisk in flour.

-• Whisk in remaining butter.
+• Whisk remaining butter into batter.

 • Transfer batter to hot skillet.